 There are four standard plan types.
 Providers structure each plan differently to meet different needs.
 While there are other types of programs, these are the most common.

 Do Medigap premiums increase with age in Des Moines, IA?

 Everyone pays the same premium, regardless of their age.
 Medicare doesn’t base premium rates on age.

 Do Medigap plans in Des Moines cover drugs?

-No. Medigap plans do not cover prescriptions.
+No. Medigap plans don’t cover prescriptions.
 Instead, consider a Part D plan that does cover prescription drugs.

 How to Sign Up for Supplemental Medicare in Des Moines, Iowa

-Supplemental Medicare is a great way to get the health coverage you need without having to pay for a full-blown healthcare plan.
+Supplemental Medicare is a great way to get health coverage without paying for a full-blown healthcare plan.

-In Des Moines, Iowa, and across the United States, agents work with all major insurance carriers free of charge so that you can find the best supplemental Medicare plan for your budget.
+In Des Moines, Iowa, and across the United States, agents work with all the largest insurance carriers free of charge so that you can find the best supplemental Medicare plan for your budget.